alasca-association/tarook/docs/user/reference/options/yk8s.k8s-service-layer.prometheus.rst

 ``yk8s.k8s-service-layer.prometheus.install``
 #############################################

-If kubernetes.monitoring.enabled is true, choose whether to install or uninstall Prometheus.
+If :ref:`configuration-options.yk8s.kubernetes.monitoring.enabled` is ``true``, choose whether to install or uninstall Prometheus.
 IF SET TO FALSE, PROMETHEUS WILL BE DELETED WITHOUT CHECKING FOR DISRUPTION (sic!).